pol-33/ccbda-labs/Readme.md

     <figcaption>Figure 8: Data of the load balancer.</figcaption>
 </figure>

-3. **Multi-AZ Deployment**: The load balancer is configured across 3 availability zones, providing redundancy even though the EC2 instance is in only one zone.
+3. **Multi-AZ Deployment**: The load balancer is configured across 3 availability zones for the "eu-south" region, or 6 for the "us-east-1" region, providing redundancy even though the EC2 instance is in only one zone.
 This ensures the load balancer itself is highly available.

 4. **Cost vs. Reliability Trade-off**: Having a load balancer for a single instance adds cost but provides the infrastructure for automatic scaling and high availability, which is essential for production environments.